I tested the new AWS Security Agent feature.

 Introduction

-My name is Taninari, and I work in the Service Reliability Group (SRG) of the Media Headquarters.
+This is Taniguchi from the Service Reliability Group (SRG) of the Media Division.

-While previous security tools have focused on matching known patterns and rule-based detection, this new service stands out in that it uses AI to understand the context of the application.
+While previous security tools primarily relied on known pattern matching and rule-based detection, this new service stands out by its ability to "understand the application's context."

-Its appeal lies in its end-to-end support throughout the development lifecycle, from design to implementation and ongoing testing, but what about its actual usability and accuracy?
+Its appeal lies in its end-to-end support throughout the development lifecycle, from design to implementation and ongoing testing.
+But how is its actual usability and accuracy?

-I plan to divide this article into two parts.
-In the first part, I will introduce the overview of AWS Security Agent and how to set up AWS Security Agent.
-In the next part, I will summarize by explaining how each feature works.
+This article is planned to be divided into two parts.
+The first part will introduce an overview of the AWS Security Agent and how to set it up, and the second part will summarize and explain how each function works.

-AWS Security Agent is currently in preview and available only in US East (N. Virginia) as of December 2025.
+As of December 2025, the AWS Security Agent is in preview and is only available in US East (N. Virginia).

-AWS Security Agent is a service that uses AI to analyze application blueprints, source code, and operating environments to detect security risks and propose remediation measures.
+AWS Security Agent is a service that uses AI to analyze application blueprints, source code, and operating environments to detect and suggest remediation for security risks.

-Its greatest feature is that it goes beyond simply detecting code defects by reading documents such as architecture diagrams and requirements specifications to understand the intent of the entire system before assessing risks.
+Its greatest feature is that it not only finds code flaws, but also reads documents such as architecture diagrams and requirements specifications, understanding the intent of the entire system before assessing risks.

-AWS Security Agent aims to perform security reviews from a perspective closer to, or even better than, that of a human, by using generative AI to interpret what data the app handles and what flow it follows.
+AWS Security Agent aims for a security review from a perspective closer to, or even exceeding, that of a human by having its generating AI interpret "what kind of data this application handles and how it processes it."

-This service consists of the following three main functions.
+This service mainly consists of the following three functions:

 1. Design Review

-During the design stage before implementation, we upload architecture diagrams and specifications (Markdown or PDF) and identify security risks in the design.
+During the design phase before implementation, you will upload architecture diagrams and specifications (Markdown or PDF) to identify security risks in the design.

 2. Code Security Review

-It works with repositories such as GitHub and analyzes code when a pull request is created.
+It integrates with repositories such as GitHub and analyzes the code as soon as a Pull Request is created.

-It detects SQL injections, hard-coded secrets, and more, not just by looking at the difference in changes, but also by taking into account information from the entire repository and related design documents.
+It detects SQL injection vulnerabilities, hardcoded secrets, and other issues by considering not only the change diff but also information from the entire repository and related design documentation.

-Another major feature is that it doesn't just point out issues, but also suggests the code to be fixed.
+A key feature is that it not only points out vulnerabilities but also suggests the corrected code itself.

 3. Penetration Testing

-This time, I created a web application called "VulnBank" using Go that intentionally contains vulnerabilities.
-The application intentionally contains the following vulnerabilities:
+This time, I intentionally created a web application called "VulnBank" using Go that contains vulnerabilities.
+The application intentionally includes the following vulnerabilities:

-- SQL injection(Multiple places) - Query construction by string concatenation
+- SQL injection(Multiple locations) - Query construction using string concatenation

 - IDOR(Insecure Direct Object Reference)- Lack of authorization checks